pranavjad/pRRTC/README.md

 Our empirical evaluations show that pRRTC achieves up to 6x average speedup on constrained reaching tasks at high collision checking resolution. pRRTC also demonstrates a 5x reduction in solution time variance and 1.5x improvement in initial path costs compared to state-of-the-art motion planners in complex environments.

-## Supported Robots and Problem Datasets
+## Supported Robots
 pRRTC currently supports 7-DoF Franka Emika Panda, 8-DoF Fetch, and 14-DoF Rethink Robotics Baxter.
-The repository includes the [MotionBenchMaker](https://github.com/KavrakiLab/motion_bench_maker) datasets corresponding to the three robots.

 ## Building Code
 To build pRRTC, follow the instructions below